 Sen. John McCain (R-Ariz.) accused a group of lawyers with the Justice Department’s Civil Rights Division last week of “single-handedly” redefining the meaning of sexual harassment at colleges nationwide.
 Such a redefinition could violate the free speech rights of students and teachers, McCainargued in a letter to Attorney General Eric Holder.

-In May, following an investigation into how the University of Montana handles rape and sexual violence on campus, the Justice Department and the Education Department had jointly announced a “resolution agreement” that laid out a set of policy reforms for the [...] » Read More
+In May, following an investigation into how the University of Montana handles rape and sexual violence on campus, the Justice Department and [...] » Read More

 by Bob Unruh